 Updated: January 2021

 To obtain a divorce in England and Wales, married couples have to follow a prescribed divorce process or procedure.
 Before starting the legal process, you should discuss your circumstances with a family solicitor.
-If you decide to divorce, you will follow the stages of divorce outlined below.
+If you decide to apply for a divorce, you will follow the steps outlined below.

 Filing for Divorce

 To file for a divorce, you need to decide on the reasons for your divorce and complete the appropriate divorce petition.
 This is sent to the Court together with the current Court fee (£550) and your marriage certificate.
 We recommend you ask a solicitor to help you complete the forms.
 The Court staff do not give advice on how to fill in these forms correctly.

 The Court will send a copy of the divorce papers to the Respondent.
 This is often referred to as the service of divorce papers.
 If the Respondent does not acknowledge receipt of the documents then the divorce papers may need to be served personally.
 Sometimes our clients worry because they do not know where the Respondent is.
 It is possible to divorce a missing spouse, but we may need to make a separate application to the Court in respect of the service of the documents.

 Applying for Decree Nisi

 After service of the divorce papers, further forms need to be completed to apply for the Decree Nisi.
 Once these documents are completed, it will typically take a number of weeks for a judge to confirm you are entitled to a divorce, known as the Certification of Entitlement.
 A date will then be set, a further 4-6 weeks in the future usually, for the grant a Decree Nisi.
 This is often considered to be the halfway stage of the divorce process.